• Skip to main content

 Whether consolidation is the best solution depends on different factors such as amounts due, types of debt, income and assets, etc. There are alternatives to consider, including credit counseling, personal bankruptcy, debt settlement, cash-out refinance, HELOCs, and home equity loans.
 All solutions have pros and cons.
 Debt settlement, for example, allows borrowers to get lower interest rates but they cannot access credit when they are in the program.

-Filed Under: Uncategorized Tagged With: bad credit, budget, cash advance, credit, debt, debt consolidation, loans
+Uncategorized bad credit, budget, cash advance, credit, debt, debt consolidation, loans

 Should You Go on Vacation if You’re in Debt?